The Difference Between Hair Shedding, Breakage, and Loss

 A post shared by Prose: Custom Haircare (@prose)

 Unlike hair shedding, hair loss, or anagen effluvium, may not resolve itself naturally.
-Causes of hair loss according to the ADA are hereditary hair loss, harsh drugs and treatments like chemotherapy, immune system issues, and traumatic hair loss from hair pulling or extremely tight hairstyles.
 These causes actually stop the hair from growing, resulting in balding or alopecia, and the hair can’t try to grow back until the cause stops.
-With hereditary hair loss, we can affect how soon our genetic predisposition kicks in, as an unhealthy lifestyle can trigger hair loss sooner than it would naturally happen.
-A board-certified dermatologist can help identify hair loss and its causes, as well as provide treatment options.
+With hereditary hair loss, we can have an impact on how soon our genetic predisposition kicks in, as an unhealthy lifestyle can trigger hair loss sooner than it would naturally happen.
+A board-certified dermatologist can help identify hair loss and its causes, like damaged hair follicles, as well as provide treatment options.

 How to identify hair breakage

-It’s nice when things are simple, and identifying hair breakage is oh-so-easy: “Take a look at a fallen strand of hair,” says Faith, “shedding will have a bulb on the end of the hair, whereas breakage will not.”
+It’s nice when things are simple to identify when it comes to hair care problems.
+Thankfully, when it comes to sorting out whether you’re dealing with hair shedding vs breakage, identifying hair breakage is oh-so-easy: “Take a look at a fallen strand of hair,” says Faith, “shedding will have a bulb on the end of the hair, whereas breakage will not.”
 That little bulb indicates that the hair came directly out of your scalp, a sure sign of shedding, versus a long piece of broken hair.
-You may see broken hair all over your sink or floor after brushing your hairs.
+You may see broken hair all over your sink or floor after brushing your hair.
 “Breakage happens from really tight elastic hair ties or rubber bands, frying your hair with heat, chemical exposure, and brushing too harshly or ripping through tangles,” she says.

 View this post on Instagram